 Learn more about the process of registering a death and getting a certificate:

-This checklist is a tool that can assist with identifying key federal departments and provincial ministries that should be notified of a death to terminate benefits and services or to initiate benefits for survivors.
+The death of a loved one is a difficult part of life.
+Family members and those close to the deceased are often left to handle various administrative tasks.
+Service BC provides this checklist as a tool to assist with identifying key federal departments and provincial ministries to notify of a death to terminate benefits and services or to initiate benefits for survivors.